Looking for an organizer specializing in ADD/ADHD? Interested in specializing in ADD/ADHD as an organizer?

 Professional Organizers can support adults with ADD/ADHD by explaining the organizing process in depth to lower anxiety levels.
 Organizers can also break large projects down into smaller objectives, so clients feel less overwhelmed.

-Organizers can also develop routines during the organizing process that allows clients to sustain the organizing systems established.
+Organizers can also develop routines during the organizing process that allow clients to sustain the organizing systems established.
 A professional can also create an appropriate reward system, so achieving an objective is fun and personally rewarding!

 How Professional Organizers Support Children with ADD/ADHD...

 Why?
 Structure takes the guess work out of knowing what to do and when.
-The children build confidence when they can successful follow a routine to achieve an objective or when they are familiar with an expectation.
+The children build confidence when they can successfully follow a routine to achieve an objective or when they are familiar with an expectation.

 Helpful Tools...A Timer

-When working on the actual physical organizing with a client with ADHD a timer can be your most valued tool.
+When working on the actual physical organizing with a client with ADHD, a timer can be your most valued tool.
 Set the timer for 15 to 30 minutes then allow the client to take a 5 minute break in between.